dstackai/dstack/CONTRIBUTING.md

 1. `ruff check --fix`
 2. `ruff format`

 > There are also helper pre-commits installed for [`ruff`](https://docs.astral.sh/ruff/integrations/#pre-commit) that make commits fail if the code is not formatted or the imports are not sorted.
-They also change the code as required so that you can review the changes and commit again.
+They also modify the code as required so that you can review the changes and commit again.

 ## Add a new backend

-If you'd like to integrate a new cloud provider to `dstack`, follow [contributing/BACKENDS.md](contributing/BACKENDS.md).
+If you'd like to integrate a new cloud provider into `dstack`, follow [contributing/BACKENDS.md](contributing/BACKENDS.md).

 ## Get help